akoutsop1909/pdf-to-txt-converter/README.md

 # PDF-to-TXT Converter
 A command-line Java tool for batch-converting PDF files to TXT format using [Apache PDFBox](https://pdfbox.apache.org/).
 It supports filtering input files by filename wildcards (e.g., `*.pdf`, `report_??.pdf`) and last modified date ranges.
 Output `.txt` files are saved to a specified directory, which is created automatically if it doesn't exist.
 > [!NOTE]
-> Initially built during my internship, tailored to the company's internal document needs.
+> Originally built in 2019 during my internship, tailored to the company's internal document processing needs.
+Since then, I've made several improvements, including better handling of user input and switching from `iTextPDF` to `Apache PDFBox`, a more lightweight, open-source library better suited for extracting text from PDFs.
 > Code shared with permission.

 ## ⚙️ System Requirements